pjaos/ct6_meter_os/software/server/README.md

 4 = The password for access to the database.

-5 = The address of the local machine on the LAN.
+5 = The address of the local machine on your LAN.

-6 = The port number to present the web server on.
+6 = The TCP port number to present the web server on.

-To start the web server enter the following command.
+Once this has been completed 'Q' should be entered to quit the ct6_dash app.

+Once the above configuration is complete the ct6_dash app must be started without the -c command line argument as shown below.

 ```
 ct6_dash